-An upper second-class (2.1) undergraduate honours degree or above in any subject.
-No prior knowledge or experience in mental health is required but applicants should demonstrate an interest and desire to work with adults with complex mental health difficulties and to develop education in practice, therapy and skills fundamental to mental health care.
+You should normally have an upper second-class (2.1) undergraduate honours degree or above in any subject.
+No prior knowledge or experience in mental health is required.
+You should demonstrate an interest and desire to work with adults with complex mental health difficulties.
+You must also show an interest in developing education in practice, therapy and skills fundamental to mental health care.
+You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry